mk1859/single_seed/README.md

 2) single seed RNA-seq for *dog1-4* mutant and Col-0 in two time points of secondary dormancy induction.
 Each of the four treatments (genotype + time point) consist of 3 libraries and count matrices have the same structure as above.

-3) RNA-seq results for the analysis of *dog1-4* and Col-0 dry seed pools (3 biological replicas).
+3) 3'RNA-seq results for the analysis of *dog1-4* and Col-0 dry seed pools (3 biological replicas).
 Here we provide read counts as separate files for each of the replicas.

 We created the function called import_counts to upload the data and combine matrices into a single matrix.